Why Users Leave Your Website – And How To Fix It

 Research shows us that the average website visitor will spend about 15 seconds on a website before they decide whether they want to stay or move on.
 So thinking in logical terms, if your site or landing page takes even a tiny fraction of that time to load, your risk of losing visitors dramatically increases.

-Fortunately, there are a lot of tools out there that can help you determine your website loading times and can also help you determine the best ways to improve that loading time.
+Fortunately, there are a lot of tools and plugins out there that can help you determine your website loading times and can also help you determine the best ways to improve that loading time.
 Another surefire way to determine if your website is too slow is to look at a competitors site.
-If their website is faster than yours, then yours is too slow.
+If their website has a more responsive design than yours, then yours is too slow.

-Some helpful tips to fix a slow loading website is to stay away from large files such as large images, keep media to a minimum and use flashy page effects sparingly.
-Focus on a site that delivers your message in a clear and concise manner.
+Some helpful tips to fix a slow loading website are to stay away from large files such as large images, keep media to a minimum and use flashy page effects sparingly.
+Pop-ups should be extremely limited (most customers won’t appreciate them anyway) and video content would be best left off autoplay.
+Focus on a site that delivers your message in a clear and concise manner without sacrificing the customer experience.

 Poor design and functionality

-Piggybacking on the previous point, even if your site loads at lightning speed, if it looks and feels tacky you will quickly lose the interest of your site visitors.
+Piggybacking on the previous point, even if your site loads at lightning speed, if the website design looks and feels tacky you will quickly lose the interest of your site visitors.
 If you have overcrowded pages, inadequate feature content, broken links or challenging navigation; it only serves to frustrate the visitor and drive them away.

 On the other hand, if you have a website that is clear, concise, and has a visually appealing design along with well-developed content along with relevant links and easy navigation you will provide a visitor with a positive experience that can help to convince them to stay around.